-Communication Disclaimer Disclosure and Manner of Display Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by "Committee major funding from [names of top three donors contributors of \$50,000 or more]" Top contributors must be displayed from largest to smallest appearing either on: (1) separate horizontal lines, centered horizontally or (2) one line separated by commas (not applicable to non-recipient committees) Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclaimer Disclosure Format: All text must be in Arial equivalent font.
-The font must be a constitute height of at least five percent of the advertisement, meaning that each line must be at least five percent of the advertisement, on a solid background with sufficient contrast that is easily readable by the average viewer and, except for the names of the top contributors, underlined.
-If there are no top contributors, the "Ad paid for by" need not be underlined. and must appear in a color that has a reasonable degree of contrast with the background The "Committee major funding from" and "Not authorized by" disclaimers disclosures may not appear in all capital letters Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 410 or 461) "Committee major funding from [names of top three donors contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees) A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclaimer Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement Radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclaimer disclosure statement would last more than eight seconds, in which case only the single top contributor must be disclosed.
+Communication Disclosure and Manner of Display Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by "Committee major funding from [names of top three contributors of \$50,000 or more]" Top contributors must be displayed from largest to smallest appearing either on: (1) separate horizontal lines, centered horizontally or (2) one line separated by commas (not applicable to non-recipient committees) Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclosure Format: All text must be in Arial equivalent font.
+The font must be a height of at least five percent of the advertisement, meaning that each line must be at least five percent of the advertisement, on a solid background with sufficient contrast that is easily readable by the average viewer and, except for the names of the top contributors, underlined.
+If there are no top contributors, the "Ad paid for by" need not be underlined.
+The "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 410 or 461) "Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non- recipient committees) A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement Radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclosure statement would last more than eight seconds, in which case only the single top contributor must be disclosed.